AiimiLtd/de-ai-onboarding/05 ArchitecturalPatterns/dataPipelineBestPractices.md

     WHEN NOT MATCHED THEN
         INSERT *
     ```
   * MERGE syntax and functions vary by tech stack but generally the concept is the same.
-See the below link for the Databricks/Delta specific implementation.<br>
+See the below link for the Databricks/Delta specific implementation.
   https://learn.microsoft.com/en-us/azure/databricks/delta/merge

 ## **Error Handling**